With more people working from home due to the coronavirus, some companies have had to adjust how they handle backup and business continuity.

 KCF Technologies, based in State College, Penn., which manufactures industrial diagnostic equipment, is already invested in endpoint data protection.
 Myron Semack, chief infrastructure architect at KCF, said the company is cloud-centric and many of its workers can work from anywhere.

-However, the business would still be impacted if it or its customers go into lockdown because of the coronavirus.
+However, the business would still be affected if it or its customers go into lockdown because of the coronavirus.
 Not only would KCF be unable to produce its sensor products, but any installation or project work in the field would have to be suspended.
 This isn't anything IT can fix.

 "Our manufacturing line employees cannot work from home, unfortunately.
 If they were forced to stay home, our ability to build or ship product would be impacted," Semack said.